 As I mentioned above the distance of the cut is depends on the stretchiness of your leather.
 If you have stretchy and soft leather you need to cut more.

-You will understand this, when you’ll make your first prototype you will see how much needed to be cut off or you can check it by making only the upper using the same leather.
+You will understand this when you’ll make your first prototype.
+You will see how much needed to be cut off or you can check it by making only the upper using the same leather.
 Just remember that you must take into account that normally you will last it with lining and stiffeners, so make sure that you will leave 2mm empty between your edge of the upper and the last.
+You will see it when you will check your basic pattern made from paper.
+Why do we use paper in shoe pattern making, you can learn in this post “How to Make shoes working with paper [save your money]”.

 Have you found this solution useful to you?